Rules of Engagement

 Section titled “Passing no arguments”qbt-nox-static.bash

-- will make no changes and instead provide information on what you need to do.qbt-nox-static.bash
+Recommended - will make no changes and instead provide information on what you need to do.qbittorrent-nox-static.sh

 -